openexchangerates/accounting.js/readme.md

 Check out the plugin homepage (with demos and docs) here: **http://josscrowcroft.github.com/accounting.js/**

-## To do for v0.2
+## To do for v0.2.1
-* Write tests and update docs/demos for enhanced formatting options
+* Write some more tests, docs and demos for new formatting options
 * Do some optimisations for performance bottlenecks

 ## Changelog